What is Spiritual Direction?

 - I am the founder and director of Sustainable Faith’s School of Mercy and Justice and teach school cohorts.
 I also teach in Sustainable Faith’s School of Spiritual Direction.

-- I love film, music, reading, writing, travel, and football (FC Barcelona!).
+- I love film, music, reading, writing, travel, good conversation, and football (FC Barcelona!).

 I’ve always found immense joy in being with people as they experience God.
 Propelled by this joy and realizing that it’s a significant part of my vocation, I began Sustainable Faith’s two-year School of Spiritual Direction in 2015.
 In addition to actually seeing directees during this time and receiving peer supervision, the most rewarding experience was making the Spiritual Exercises of St. Ignatius in the 19th Annotation.